TeaWithStrangers/tws-on-rails/README.md

 # also add this to ~/.bash_profile so that it will always be set
 export TWS_DB_PASSWORD=123456

-# create the dev and test databases
+rake db:create      # create the dev and test databases rake db:schema:load # Load the schema foreman start -f Procfile-dev # Run the App
-rake db:create

-# Load the schema
-rake db:schema:load

-# Run the App

-foreman start -f Procfile-dev

-# For Development
-# Create some development data to play arond with
+# Create some dev data to play around with
-# This includes creating roles
-# This will drop the database if it exists and create it again.
 rake db:seed_dev
 ```

+# Running Tests

+1. Clone repo
+1. `bundle install`
+1. `rake` (or `guard` for continuous testing)

 #### Mail